pastas/pastas/README.rst

 Get in Touch
 ~~~~~~~~~~~~
-- Questions on Pastas can be asked and answered on `StackOverFlow <https://stackoverflow.com/questions/tagged/pastas>`_.
+- Questions on Pastas can be asked and answered on `Github Discussions <https://github.com/pastas/pastas/discussions>`_.
 - Bugs, feature requests and other improvements can be posted as `Github Issues <https://github.com/pastas/pastas/issues>`_.
-- Pull requests will only be accepted on the development branch (dev) of this repository.
-Please take a look at the `developers section <http://pastas.readthedocs.io/>`_ on the documentation website for more information on how to develop Pastas.
+- Pull requests will only be accepted on the development branch (dev) of
+this repository.
+Please take a look at the `developers section
+<http://pastas.readthedocs.io/>`_ on the documentation website for more
+information on how to contribute to Pastas.

 Quick installation guide
 ~~~~~~~~~~~~~~~~~~~~~~~~